VedPanse/image-text-parser/README.md

 # image-text-parser
 This program scrapes all the text data from the image and prints it to the window.
-It is made in python
+It is made in python.

+Credits: Google AI Vision.